NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

     1. User enters a new value in the field or leaves the field unchanged

-    2. If the value is in the wrong format, notify user and go back to step 1.
+    2. If the value is in the wrong format, notify the user and go back to step 1.

     3. User clicks the apply button.

 * A1:

-    1. If the value is in the wrong format, notify user.
+    1. If the value is in the wrong format, notify the user.

     2. Go back to 2.